Front door with windows flanking each side

 Earnest money can protect a home buyer if something is wrong with a property, and also the seller if you simply want out of the deal.
 Going the extra mile with a Verified Approval or an earnest money deposit can also prove to a seller that you're serious about your offer, making your offer stand out from other buyers.

 Ready to begin the home buying process?
-Apply online today for mortgage approval from Rocket Mortgage.
+Apply online today to see if you qualify for approval.

 Patrick Chism